 When you start planning out your first solo travel trip, it can be tempting to start out by researching destinations that are good for first-time travelers.
 You'll most likely come across an article mentioning Southeast Asia at some point, as it's one of the most popular spots for new travelers.
 But you know what?
 Just because lots of people head to Southeast Asia doesn't mean that you should, too.

 Rather than going where you think you should go, think about where you've always dreamed of visiting.
 For example, Sarajevo, in Bosnia and Herzegovina.
 Unconventional?
-Yes, but I loved every second I spent there.
+Yes, but if it interests you, you'll love it.

-Maybe Southeast Asia has always been calling your name, in which case you should definitely go -- it's one of my favourite regions of the world.
+Maybe Southeast Asia has always been calling your name, in which case you should definitely go.
 But if you feel the urge to go somewhere else, don't be afraid to book your flight there.
-You'll most likely enjoy your travels far more... if you're visiting the places that most interest you.
+You'll most likely enjoy your travels far more if you're visiting the places that most interest you.

 Stay in a Dorm Room Every Now and Then